 - Autism spectrum disorder (ASD) affects 3 million people, which is 1 in 42 boys and 1 in 189 girls.
 There are 100 cases of autism diagnosed every day.

-Working In Mental Health
+Beginning A Career In Mental Health

 Take Care Of Your Mental Health

 It's important to take care of your mental health; you want to make sure that you're caring for your physical health as well as your mental well-being.
 The most important thing is that it starts with you, taking care of yourself, and promoting your positive mental health.
 Rely on yourself or your support system for self-care.
 If you take care of yourself and value your mental health, then you can take care of others.
 It's okay not to be an activist for mental health care every day.
 You need to take care of yourself first, and that's the most important thing.
 If you want to better yourself, it's essential to do so.